Alna7as/to_do-list/README.md

 # To-Do App with Login

 This is a simple Node.js application that provides a to-do list with user registration and login.
 User data and tasks are stored in a JSON file on the server.
+Requires Node.js 18 or later.

 ## Setup